 In our next one-on-one meeting, I enthusiastically mentioned I had seen her intent to learn test automation.

-“Indeed!” she said enthusiastically.
-“And here’s how I’m going to do it.”
+“Indeed!” she said enthusiastically, “and here’s how I’m going to approach it.”

 This was a humbling experience.
 What would have happened if she would have been slightly less proactive?
 I would have pushed my advice earlier, and likely she’d be learning the fundamentals of programming in Pascal right now.
 Everybody knows that’s how to properly learn programming.
 That’s how I learned.

-As we get older, we accumulate knowledge, experience and, what we’d like to believe is wisdom.
+As we get older, we accumulate knowledge, experience and — what we’d like to believe — wisdom.

 We are good people.
 We want to make the world a better place.
 We naturally feel the best way to do so is to share what we’ve learned with the people around us.